Clindamycin Viatris

 swelling in legs, ankles or feet, decreased urine output, irregular heartbeat, confusion, shortness of breath, weakness, fatigue and nausea

-chest pain, shortness of breath and/or fainting
+chest pain, shortness of breath and/or fainting.

 After finishing it

-Tell your doctor immediately if you notice any of the following side effects while you are being given CLINDAMYCIN VIATRIS injection or several weeks after treatment has stopped:
+Tell your doctor immediately if you notice any of the following side effects while you are being given CLINDAMYCIN VIATRIS or several weeks after treatment has stopped:

 severe stomach cramps;

-fever, in combination with one or both of the above.
+watery and severe diarrhoea which may also be bloody; fever, in combination with one or both of the above.

-CLINDAMYCIN VIATRIS injection can cause some bacteria, which are normally present in the bowel and normally harmless to multiply and therefore cause the above symptoms.
+CLINDAMYCIN VIATRIS can cause some bacteria, which are normally present in the bowel and normally harmless to multiply and therefore cause the above symptoms.
+These are rare, but serious side effects.
+You may need urgent medical attention.

 Do not take any medicine for diarrhoea without first checking with your doctor.

-Tell your doctor if you notice anything else that is making you feel unwell.
+Tell your doctor or pharmacist if you notice anything else that may be making you feel unwell.

 Some of these side effects (for example, abnormal blood test results and certain kidney and liver conditions) can only be found when your doctor does tests from time to time to check on your progress.